koutakou/NymQuest/README.md

 - **Damage**: Base attack deals 10 damage points
 - **Critical Hits**: 15% chance to land a critical hit doing double damage (20 points)
 - **Respawn**: Defeated players respawn with full health at a random position

+## Connection Management & Heartbeat System

+NymQuest implements a robust connection management system to ensure game state consistency:

+- **Heartbeat Monitoring**: Server periodically sends heartbeat requests to all connected players
+- **Automatic Response**: Clients automatically respond to heartbeat requests to maintain their connection
+- **Inactive Player Detection**: Players who don't respond to heartbeat requests within the timeout period are automatically removed
+- **Graceful Disconnection**: When players exit using `/quit`, `/exit`, or `/q`, a proper disconnect message is sent to the server
+- **Immediate Cleanup**: Disconnected or inactive players are immediately removed from the game state and other players are notified
+- **Privacy Preservation**: The heartbeat system maintains anonymity while ensuring accurate player presence information

 ## Future Roadmap